Skereg/MagentoCartReminder/README.md

 NOthing to see here, just a project i made while learning magento.
 Cron functionality isn't guaranteed.
+Would be nice to add product images to mail but thats seems to be impossible in localhost due to images has to be hosted somewhere accessible wia internet